FranciscoLozCoding/temp/ecr-meta/ecr-science-description.md

 # Science

-Classifies image that is collected from bottom camera on Sage/Waggle node.
-The method is based on the MobileNet and head for image classification.
+Classifies images that are collected from a bottom camera on a Sage/Waggle node.
+The method is based on the MobileNet model.
 It was created as an example how [KERAS](https://keras.io/) can be used with Sage to easily create and test Models for the Edge.

 # AI at Edge

 The code runs a MobileNet based model with a given time interval.
 In each run, it takes a still image from a given camera (bottom) and outputs if flooding is detected or not (1 or 0).
-The plugin crops  resizes images to 224x224 as the model was trained with the size.
+The plugin resizes images to 224x224 as the model was trained with the size.

 # Ontology

-The code publishes measurement with topic `env.binary.flood`.
+The code publishes measurements with a topic of `env.binary.flood`.

 # Inference from Sage codes
-To query the output from the plugin, you can do with python library 'sage_data_client':
+To query the output from the plugin, you can do so with the python library 'sage_data_client':
 ```
 import sage_data_client